duggalr/ai-file-manager/README.md

 cd ai-file-manager
 chmod +x setup_backend.sh
 ./setup_backend.sh
 ```

 **This script will:**
 - Create a Python virtual environment.
 - Install the required Python packages from requirements.txt.
-- Set up a local PostgreSQL database.
+- Ask for your OPENAI_API_KEY and save it to the .env file.
 - Initialize environment variables in a .env file.
-- Ask for your OPENAI_API_KEY and save it to the .env file.
 - Run Django migrations.
 - Start the Django server on localhost:8000.